-What is a mortgage payment holiday?
+What is a mortgage payment deferral?

 It’s a period of time agreed with your lender where you can stop paying all or part of the payments on your mortgage.

 It is important to note that as you are not making mortgage payments during this time, your balance will not reduce but your mortgage term will continue to reduce as normal.
 As no payments are being made, your mortgage balance will increase each month and additional interest charges will be incurred on a daily basis at your current mortgage interest rate.
-As a result, your monthly mortgage payments may increase once the payment holiday period has ended.
-We will write to you before the end of your payment holiday to confirm your new monthly payment amount.
+As a result, your monthly mortgage payments may increase once the payment deferral period has ended.
+We will write to you before the end of your payment deferral to confirm your new monthly payment amount.